 Experience a blend of breathtaking magnificent views from Le Morne mountain, endemic plants, history of slavery in Mauritius & Sporty mountain hiking.
 (DIFFICULTY: SPORTIF/CHALLENGING)

 The first 250 meters up are easy and the path is wide.
 From 250 to 400 meters high, it gets more narrow and steep.
 The last 100 meters up are the most challenging part, but doesn't require technical equipment or knowledge.
 Everyone can do the walk.
 You just need a normal to good physical condition.
-Children have to be preferable 12 years old.
+May be unsuitable for children under 12 years.